ConstantineLignos/MORSEL/README.md

 Learning iteration parameters:
 * `max_iter`: The maximum number of transforms that will be learned from the corpus.
+One transform is learned per iteration.
 Usually, learning stops well before this is reached because other stopping criteria are met.
 * `top_affixes`: The number of affixes considered in each learning iteration as part of a transform.
 * `window_size`: The number of transforms that can be vetted in a single iteration.
 If this number of transforms is reached, learning stops.